ccasper/stock_service/README.md

 ssh ${SERVER?} "sudo bash -c 'chown root:root safe-dpkg && chmod 755 safe-dpkg && mv safe-dpkg /usr/local/bin/safe-dpkg'"
 ```

-- Call `safe-dpkg stock_1.0.0.deb` instead of dpkg -i stock_1.0.0.deb.
-It will safely roll back to the previous good running package on install/watchdog failure (even if it has the same version name).
+- Call `safe-dpkg stock_1.0.0.deb` instead of apt-get -y remove stock ; dpkg -i stock_1.0.0.deb.
+It will also safely roll back to the previous good running package on install/health failure (even if it has the same version name).

   - This will store a copy of the deb file in `/var/cache/safe-dpkg` only if it's successful in installation and healthy.
+  - During install, it will remove the old package as needed.
   - On failure, it rolls back to the newest deb file in `/var/cache/safe-dpkg`.

-- If you don't have the dependencies installed, you'll need to call this twice, first time will get the dependencies, second time will install the binary.
+  - On dependency issues, it will automatically install the dependencies.

 ``` bash
 SERVER=myfqdn or IP address